 Almost 20 years ago on my first trip to San Francisco, I ran out of film.
 I was miles from a strip mall or camera store and decided I would just wind back to the beginning and shoot over the whole roll again.
 Inspired by the images randomly created that day, my project was born: I would capture at least one city from each of the 50 States in the same way.

 I use multiple exposure techniques to utilize iconic imagery in a less pristine way than our high-resolution world dictates.
 Any tourist in the world can stand in front of a monument and take the same stagnant image, I want to capture the event of experiencing.

-While I interpret each city’s unique beat and rhythm, I incorporate an anthropological slant, adding close ups of artifacts over a sweeping vista eliciting a multi-dimensional experience.
+While I interpret each city’s unique beat and rhythm, I incorporate an anthropological slant, adding close-ups of artifacts over a sweeping vistas eliciting a multi-dimensional experience.
 The viewer becomes the traveler, unraveling my journey and getting in-between the layers, which often reveal their secrets slowly over time.

 Most of these images have been scanned from the negative; no additional editing has been done.
 No HDR software was used on these scans.

 All images on this site are available for purchase.
 For inquires or commissioned work please contact Andrew Hammer at